DataS-DHSC/geospatial-vis-templates/2 - Templates/Choropleth-template.md

 Now we need to make the `fill_grouped` column to split the measure into groups for the fill legend…

-:red\_circle: If your measure is continuous or count data, you can use the [scale\_quintile function](https://github.com/DataS-DHSC/geospatial-vis-templates/tree/master/2%20-%20Templates/extra_scripts/scale_quintile.R) which automatically generate quintiles for the fill legend.
+:red\_circle: **If your measure is continuous or count data**, you can use the [scale\_quintile function](https://github.com/DataS-DHSC/geospatial-vis-templates/tree/master/2%20-%20Templates/extra_scripts/scale_quintile.R) which automatically generates quintiles for the fill legend.
 Choose the `round_to` and `decimal_places` values depending on the type of data you’re using.